 The journal provides an opportunity for you to write about your learning experience.
-There are several ways that you can use your journal to examine your internship experience.
-Some of its uses are to examine new knowledge and skills, to discover what you feel as a result of experiences in your internship and to reflect on your own learning.
-In your journal you can reflect on successes or problems as well as anxieties or other feelings you have about your class or your internship.
-You may record your responses to difficulties that come up during the course of your internship.
-In addition, you may record personal reactions to teachers, internship coordinators, supervisors or coworkers or to groups you take part in.
+There are several ways that you can use your journal to examine your service learning experience.
+You can use it to examine new knowledge and skills, to discover what you feel as a result of the experience and to reflect on your own learning.
+In your journal you can reflect on successes or problems, as well as anxieties or other feelings you have about your class or your SLP.
+You may record your responses to difficulties that come up during the course of your experience.
+In addition, you may record personal reactions to teachers, SLP coordinators, supervisors, coworkers or groups in which you take part.
 You may use the journal to record any problems you are having that interfere with your learning experience.